 A crucial step in the home selling process is staging.
 When done correctly it can help a great deal by making it all go faster and very often for more money than initially anticipated.
 Staging is an important element of your home marketing and it should be given due attention.

 It all comes down to presenting your home to potential buyers in such a way that they can imagine themselves living there.
 Good home staging needs to grab buyers’ attention immediately and appeal to them on an emotional level.
 If you’re planning to stage your home for a sale, here are several common deal breakers you’ll want to avoid at all costs.

 Don’t personalize your home too much

-The same can be said of personal trinkets, treasures, ornaments and collectables.
-Not all of your favourite collections need to be displayed.
+The same can be said of personal trinkets, treasures, ornaments, and collectibles.
+Not all of your favorite collections need to be displayed.
 Instead, pick one or two most striking ones and leave more clear spaces.
 Too much of your belongings can be off-putting.

 It’s imperative you declutter and minimize when you stage your home, but don’t overdo it so your home appears cold or empty.
 It needs to be welcoming and inviting so the potential buyers feel comfortable.
 A room that is too empty and sterile would dissuade people and if it’s too packed, it’ll be distracting.
 A cool hack to use so you can have everything looking neat and tidy is having around a few attractive, decorative baskets.
 If there are any toys scattered around, just chuck them in minutes before the open house begins.